etu/mkvcleaner/README.md

 languages.

 ## Notes about languages
-Always keep the track `und` as a language.
+Always keep the `und` as a language.
 Lots of files out there with only one audio or subtitle track got it's only track marked as `undefined` language, so you probably always want to have `und` in your list of wanted languages.

 ## Notes about audio tracks
 If the script filter away all audio tracks, it will choose to not touch